 Florida is a boat lover’s state.
-There were in excess of 900,000 registered boats in 2015, the most current statistics available at the time of this writing.
+There were in excess of 900,000 registered boats in a recent year.
 Unfortunately, that same year there were 737 reportable accidents, resulting in 55 fatalities and 438 injuries.
 Many of these accidents were caused by the negligence of a boat operator or other party.

 If you were injured in a boating accident that was due to another’s negligence, or if a loved one lost their life, you may pursue compensatory damages for your losses, medical expenses and much more.

 In Miami and Throughout Florida, Boating is a Favorite Activity

 Florida was made for boating and water sports – after all, the state is a peninsula surrounded by water, in addition to the many lakes throughout the state.
 Unfortunately, many boat owners and enthusiasts do not know how to properly and responsibly operate their boats.